vdamewood/siliko/Readme.md

 * Functions: `abs()`, `acos()`, `asin()`, `atan()`, `ceil()`, `cos()`, `cosh()`, `exp()`, `floor()`, `log()`, `log10()`, `sin()`, `sinh()`, `sqrt()`, `tan()`, and `tanh()`.
-* Siliko and SilikoPP ignore space and tab characters in their input, except to separate tokens.
+* Siliko ignores space and tab characters in its input, except to separate tokens.

-When mixing numeric types, Siliko and SilikoPP will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
-If division involves two integers where the result would not be a whole number, they return a floating-point value.
+When mixing numeric types, Siliko will give integer results in operations involving only integers and will give floating-point results in calculations involving floating-point numbers whether integers are also included or not.
+If division involves two integers where the result would not be a whole number, the operation will yeald a floating-point value.